GregSzopinski/introductory-machine-learning/README.md

 ## Allstate
 NN and XGBoost regression on dataset from Kaggle Allstate Claims Severity competition.
 Quite promising results (at least from practical/business point of view, Kaggle is another story...), but still some space for improvements.
 This was part of my course work during first tier/edition of [DataWorkshop](http://www.dataworkshop.eu/)

+## KaggleDays Warsaw 2018
+I had an amazing opportunity to participate in this great event and compete against some of kaggle masters.
+Finally our teamt reached 12 place (of around 40 teams) - our score was decent, but some major improvmements colud be made.
+My aim is to implement these improvments and check how good our score will be.
+Sidenote: Unfortunately, test and train datasets are too big for github, but can be accessed [here](https://www.kaggle.com/c/kaggledays)